ocaml/ocaml.org/data/tutorials/getting-started/02_fst_program.md

  (libraries hello dream))
 ```

-Launch the server from a first terminal.
+Launch the server from a new terminal.
 ```shell
 $ dune exec hello
 20.07.23 13:14:07.801                       0
 20.07.23 13:14:07.801                       Type Ctrl+C to stop
 ```

-And test from another:
+Then test from another:
 ```shell
 $ curl http://localhost:8080/
 ¡Hola Mundo!